Top Product Manager Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• Question Overview: This question gives you insight into the candidate's ability to identify and resolve problems.
+• Question Overview: This question gives you insight into the candidate's career goals and how they align with your company's goals.

 What the interviewer is looking for: